 Before a foreigner starts working in Hong Kong, he/she needs to acquire an employment visa in Hong Kong.
 To do so, one needs to first apply for a visa at the Immigration Department of Hong Kong.
 Below are two possible scenarios:

 This is the most common reason for applying for an employment visa.
 Under this situation, the visa applicant is already working for a parent, sister, or other formally associated company of the intended Hong Kong employing company.
 This basically means that a group or parent company wishes to transfer an overseas staff to work in their Hong Kong office for either a short or long period of time.

 2. Overseas specialist recruited outside of Hong Kong

-To understand more about the detail application process of employment visa in Hong Kong, please contact Ms. May Ly (email@example.com), Senior Manager from our Company Secretarial team.
+To understand more about the detailed application process of employment visa in Hong Kong, please contact Ms. May Ly (email@example.com), Senior Manager from our Company Secretarial team.